learn-co-curriculum/uci-mod-1-responsive-layout/README.md

 ## Conclusion

-Whwen building responsive layouts, it is a common strategy to use wrappers and adjust their  widths from fixed to fluid on different size devices.
+When building responsive layouts, it is a common strategy to use wrappers and adjust their  widths from fixed to fluid on different size devices.
 In addition to adjusting wrapper sizes, you can create variable column sizes and float positioning to go from multi column layout to single column layout on smaller devices.
 This